How Should I Own My Property in France?

 If a couple wishes own a property en tontine it is important they make that decision at the outset as it is not possible to add a tontine clause once the property has been purchased.

 A tontine clause will not be suitable for every couple and it can be challenged in certain circumstances on death if there are children from a previous marriage.

 It is also possible own property under a SCI structure.
 A SCI is a type of French company.
 If you buy a property through an SCI, the SCI will own the property and you will own shares in the SCI.

 For English couples owning shares in an SCI used to be a common way of avoiding the French forced heirship regime.
-Due to the European Succession Regulation (650/2012) it is no longer necessary to buy property through an SCI to avoid this in many circumstances.
+When the European Succession Regulation (650/2012) came into force, it was no longer necessary to buy property through an SCI to avoid this in many circumstances.

-SCI’s do come with an administrative burden and additional costs, so are often not appropriate.
+SCIs come with an administrative burden and additional costs, so they are often not appropriate.
 It is important to carefully analyse why you want an SCI and whether the benefits outweigh the additional requirements.